ARlegro/obsidian-backup/DevStudy/Backend/Spring/Security/Customize most common/403 - Customize AccessDeniedHandler.md

 >[!tip] There is accessDenied Option
 >`ehc.accessDeniedHandler(new CustomAccessDeniedHandler()).accessDeniedPage("/denied")`
->- Whne 403 error is comming, the user will be redired to the path
+>- When 403 error is comming, the user will be redired to the path
 >- But this opition is **rarely used** Cuz most applications follow the REST API